Multi-window STFT phase retrieval: lattice uniqueness: Introduction

-{\it there exist window functions $g_1,g_2,g_3,g_4$ such that for every $A\in \mathrm{GL}_2(\R)$ with $|\det(A)|^{-1} \geq 4$, every $f \in \lt$ is determined up to a global phase by } \end{quote} The window functions are of a rather simple form as they can be chosen as linear combinations of a Gaussian and the first Hermite function.
-Our results therefore reveal that spectrogram samples with respect to four window functions contain enough information to recover any square-integrable, complex-valued function.
-By contrast, previous results only showed that lattice uniqueness is possible under severe restrictions of the signal class to subspaces of $\lt$ \cite{grohsliehr1}.
-The theorems are designed in such a way that they give an easy-to-check condition on $g_1,\dots,g_4$ such that unique recovery via phaseless sampling is guaranteed.
+The window functions $g_1,g_2,g_3,g_4$ in the latter statement are of a rather simple form as they can be chosen as linear combinations of a Gaussian and the first Hermite function.
+Our results therefore show that spectrogram samples with respect to four window functions contain enough information to recover any square-integrable, complex-valued function.
+By contrast, previous results only showed that uniqueness via sampling on lattices is possible under severe restrictions of the function class to subspaces of $\lt$ \cite{grohsliehr1,grohs2022completeness,wellershoff2022injectivity}.

+The theorems derived in the present exposition are designed in such a way that they give an easy-to-check condition on $g_1,\dots,g_4$ such that unique recovery via phaseless sampling is guaranteed.
 In addition, the statements are flexible to produce phaseless sampling results from non-uniform sampling sets, different from lattices (see Theorem \ref{theorem:lattice_result} in Section \ref{section:spectrogram_sampling}).
-To our knowledge these results constitute the first ever uniqueness result for STFT phase retrieval from discrete and separated samples.

-Recall that there exists a one-to-one correspondence between STFTs with Gaussian windows and functions in the Bargmann Fock space.
+Recall that there exists a one-to-one correspondence between the STFT with Gaussian window and functions in the Bargmann Fock space.
 Despite the fact that Fock spaces contain a rich theory on uniqueness, sampling and interpolation, this theory did not play any significant role so far in the study of the STFT phase retrieval problem.
-The proof techniques presented in the present exposition demonstrate that the multi-window approach opens the door to apply sampling results in Fock spaces to the problem of phaseless sampling of the STFT, highlighting an underlying connection between the two subjects and representing the first step in the present literature in passing from classical STFT sampling to phaseless STFT sampling.
+The proof techniques presented in the present exposition demonstrate, that the multi-window approach opens the door to apply sampling results in Fock spaces to the problem of phaseless sampling of the STFT, highlighting an underlying connection between the two subjects and representing a technique in passing from classical STFT sampling to phaseless STFT sampling.
+Importantly, the solution to a finite-dimensional phase retrieval problem serves as the essential link between ordinary sampling and phaseless sampling of the STFT.